A pandemic of corruption: $40 masks, questionable contracts, rice-stealing bureaucrats mar coronavirus response

 “It’s a gray area, whether it’s corruption or not,” Ionita said.
 “People are laying their hands on what they can.”

-The U.S. Federal Emergency Management Agency awarded a $55 million contract for masks to a Delaware-based company with no history of manufacturing or procuring medical equipment, The Washington Post reported last week.
+The U.S. Federal Emergency Management Agency awarded a $55 million contract for masks to a Delaware-based company with no history of manufacturing or procuring medical equipment, The Washington Post reported earlier this month.
 Selected without competitive bidding, Panthera Worldwide — whose parent company filed for bankruptcy last fall — is receiving $5.50 per mask, several times more than other government providers.

 James Punelli, a company executive, told The Washington Post that his company had done Defense Department medical training “over the years” and was now tapping its military contacts to obtain the masks, which, he said, would be of “high-quality.”

 Anti-corruption fail-safes have been built into the $2.2 trillion coronavirus bailout passed by Congress and signed by President Trump.
-The legislation includes a rule that no business in which the president or any White House official owns a majority stake can receive funds, and it sets ups a committee of inspectors general to oversee the spending.
+The legislation includes a rule that no business in which the president or any White House official owns a majority stake can receive funds, and it sets up a committee of inspectors general to oversee the spending.
 But observers remain concerned about the potential for White House meddling, particularly following Trump’s decision this month to fire the inspector general overseeing the U.S. intelligence community.

-“The president can remove any inspector general in the oversight process if they point out anything he doesn’t like,” warned Liz Hempowicz, the public policy director for the Project on Government Oversight.
+“The president can remove any inspector general in the oversight process if they point out anything he doesn’t like,” warned Liz Hempowicz, public policy director for the Project on Government Oversight.

 Asked to comment, White House officials pointed to “at least $100 million” in funding for congressional oversight as evidence of the transparency written into the legislation.